Gunjan Bhardwaj

 Gunjan Bhardwaj (গুঞ্জন ভৰদ্বাজ) is an Indian film and television actor from the state of Assam.
 His notable Assamese films are Tumi Aahibaane, Priyar Priyo, Eraxutir Dhol and Calendar.
 He made his acting debut in the 2014 Assamese film TRP aru....
 Gunjan Bhardwaj played the lead role in popular Assamese feature film Ahetuk.

-Filmography
+Career

 Gunjan Bhardwaj started his career acting in music videos.
 After the producers saw his potential, he got a break in the film world.
 In 2014 his first film TRP Aru was released in the theatres.
 Ahetuk was his second film directed by Bani Das where Amrita Gogoi is cast opposite him.

 Gunjan has acted in four big budget Assamese films of 2017, Prerana Barbarooah's Tumi Aahibaane, Himjyoti Talukdar's Calendar, Mani Sinha's Ruff and Tuff and Munin Barua's Priyar Priyo.